PetorSFZ/sfz_tech/README.md

 ### Windows

-#### Visual Studio 2015
+#### Visual Studio 2019

-As a pre-requisite __Visual Studio 2015__ and __CMake__ need to be installed.
-CMake need to be available in the path.
-Later versions of Visual Studio will likely work, but are not actively tested.

-In order to generate the Visual Studio solution you only have to run `gen_visualstudio2015.bat` in the `gen_scripts` directory (double clicking is enough, no need to open a command prompt).
+Simply open this directory as a folder.

 #### Visual Studio 2017

-Same as for Visual Studio 2015, except `gen_visualstudio2017.bat` should be used instead.
-Builds using the `v140` (Visual Studio 2015) platform toolset by default, so that also needs to be installed (available through the `Tools/Get Tools and Features` menu).
-Should probably build fine using newer toolset, but this is not regularly tested.
+As a pre-requisite __CMake__ need to be installed and available in the path.
+In order to generate the Visual Studio solution you only have to run `gen_visualstudio2017.bat` in the `gen_scripts` directory (double clicking is enough, no need to open a command prompt).

 #### Emscripten (Web)